About us

 These conditions align for Simonsberg typicity; the cool of the unencumbered ocean breezes and marginal soils create a keen, balancing tension in young wines.
 Over time this evolves into a certain finesse characterised by a unique flavour profile that is neither too austere nor too robust; perfectly pitched in the red and black fruit spectrum offset by a granitic freshness.

-At Quoin Rock an intensive high density replanting programme took place in 2014.
-Precision viticulture technology was used to identify micro-pockets at divergent temperatures and elevations.
-These are carefully managed with a variety of suitable clones to provide different building blocks for inter-vineyard blending, a way to bring complexity to both single varietal bottlings as well as blends.
+At Quoin Rock an intensive high density replanting programme took place in 2014, precision viticulture technology is consistently used to identify micro-pockets at divergent temperatures and elevations.
+These are carefully managed with a variety of suitable clones to provide different building blocks for inter-vineyard blending, a way to bring complexity to both single cultivar bottlings as well as blends.

 Viticulturist Nico Walters describes the approach as ‘an orchestra rather than a single instrument’.
 Vineyard management is a meticulous process with a philosophy of sustainable, regenerative practices with a focus on soil health, light interception and water preservation.